• Skip to primary navigation

 • Quick and easy to make!
 This recipe may sound fancy, but it's super easy to put together, even for people who are beginners at vegan cooking.

 • Made with homemade seitan chicken.
-I like making my own fake meat at home so I know what's in it, and control how salty or seasoned it is.
+I like making my own fake meat at home so I know what's in it and control how salty or seasoned it is.
 Even if you've never made seitan before, trust me, it's SO EASY to make, especially with my step-by-step photos and instructions.

 • Texture heaven.
 This recipe has it all - a chewy vegan chicken, creamy dairy-free cheese inside, and super crispy breadcrumbs on the outside.
 What's not to love?

 • A real crowd-pleaser!
 This vegan cordon bleu will satisfy even the hungriest meat-eaters, and will leave everybody wanting more!
-I love serving it at a family dinner, or party.
+I love serving it at a family dinner, or a party.

 What is Cordon Bleu?